DappCoderr/DappCoderr/README.md

 ## Hi,👋🏾 😎
-## A Blockchain & Frontend Developer 💻
+## I'm Blockchain & Frontend Developer 💻

 🔭 I'm currently working, learning and building some cool stuff on Blockchian (Ethereum, BSC and Flow).

 🌱 I'm a person, who love to participate in hackathon and bootcam, intreacting with new people and revolutionies ideas 💡.

-👨‍💻 I love Reactjs, and I'm also learning Vue!

-💪 I'm getting ready to release an dapp, stay tuned!

 ## I love building products and sharing knowledge.
 Want to get in touch 🌎:
 <ul>